josegabrielnb/reproducible-research_homework/README.md

 note: I also made a number of other edits to this file, such as commenting on what each line of code was doing, so there are a number of green lines here, but the key addition to make the simulation reproducible is underlined in red in this image.
 This addition (set.seed(8002)) was also included before creating the second simulation further down the script, to ensure that the second simulation would produce the same path as the first.

 ![Local Image](question-4-code/Github_assignment_Q4_comparison_image.png)

+The edit can also be directly viewed in the file 'random_walk.R' located in the folder 'question-4-code'

 Question 5
 ===